 What do you love most about picture books?

-There are so many things I love about picture books, but probably the thing I love most is that a PB is a "shared" experience from beginning to end.
+There are so many things I love about picture books, but probably the thing I love most is that a PB is a "shared" experience from the moment it's "born" until the moment it ends up in the hands of a reader.
 The book itself is a shared creation of the author and the illustrator.
 The author and the reader share the responsibility for bringing the story to life.
 And, most importantly, reading a picture book is a beautiful, shared moment between a child and an adult.
 PBs are shared, and everything in life is more enjoyable when it's shared...everything except dessert. :)

 What do you love most about WRITING picture books?